 The important fact to note is that for every new Spotify user, we increase the amount of revenue we receive and, in turn, the amount of royalties we pay out to the industry (see section below on how Spotify’s royalties relate to revenues).
 The chart below shows how our user growth has resulted in rapid year-on-year growth in the amount of money Spotify pays out in royalties.
 In November 2014, Spotify’s CEO Daniel Ek announced that we have now paid out over $2 billion in royalties with $1bn of that coming in 2014 alone.

 In addition to increasing the royalties Spotify contributes to the industry, we’ve also successfully grown the amount of money each of our users is worth.
 By 2013, the amount of money we earn per user (average revenue per user) has grown to $41 per year.
 This is an average between our premium users who spend $120 per year and our free users who pay for their consumption by viewing and listening to advertising.

 The average amount of money spent by US adults on music is $25, whereas the average Spotify user is worth $41 (our total revenue divided by our total # of users).
 Simply put, a Spotify customer is 1.6x more financially valuable than the average adult non-Spotify US music consumer.

 All this being said, Spotify still has tremendous room to grow.
-In December 2013 Spotify launched in over 20 new markets, taking the total number of countries where Spotify is available to 55.
-In 2014, we plan to continue this rapid expansion around the world and this will help us add millions more users quickly and in turn enable us to pay even more out in royalties.
+By the end of 2014 Spotify was live in 58 countries around the world.
+In 2015, we plan to continue this to roll out to new markets around the world and this will help us add millions more users quickly and in turn enable us to pay even more out in royalties.
 This international growth will augment the already rapid growth in our existing markets.

 Spotify makes money from two sources: a free tier supported by advertising and a paid subscription premium tier.